0xGabi/ConsenSysProject/README.md

 ```

 6. Tests
-A series of solidity tests for the contract files, testing basic contract functionality.
+A series of javascript tests for the contract files, testing basic contract functionality.

 ```
 truffle test